emhat1/17-Regex/Regex.md

 ### Character Classes
 The characxter classes are a shorthand way of expressing a full set of a particular character type.
 In the above example, `\d` specifies any digits and `\w` specifies any alphanumeric characters.
+Another class not used in the above example is `\s`, which specifies any whitespace.

 ### The OR Operator